 - Under the €2 billion COVID-19 Credit Guarantee Scheme, the Government will provide an 80% guarantee for a wide range of credit products from €10,000 to €1 million up to a maximum term of 6 years.

 - All businesses (with limited exceptions) will be granted a waiver of commercial rates for the six months to end-September 2020, at a total cost of €600 million.
+This has been extended to the end of 2020, as announced in the Budget.

 - The Future Growth Loan Scheme is being expanded from €200 million to €500 million.
 This will enable businesses with up to 499 employees to invest for the longer-term at competitive rates.